Sint Maarten travel advice

 Crime

 Petty crime, such as pickpocketing and purse snatching, occurs.
 There have been reports of theft from vehicles, especially rental cars.
 Armed robberies and tourists being followed by people on motorcycles have also been reported.
-Burglaries and break-ins are common at resorts, beach houses, and hotels.
+Burglaries and break-ins have occurred, with villas bring more vulnerable to these incidents.

 - Don’t leave valuables unattended on the beach